Frequently Asked Questions [FAQs]

 Research shows that kids who get regular recess perform better academically and emotionally.

-"Say Yes to Recess" is supported by parents, educators, health professionals, and community members who believe every child deserves the opportunity to play, move, and socialize each day at school.
+• "Say Yes to Recess" is supported by parents, educators, health professionals, and community members who believe every child deserves the opportunity to play, move, and socialize each day at school.

-No. While recess is most common in elementary schools, older students benefit from unstructured breaks too.
+• No. While recess is most common in elementary schools, older students benefit from unstructured breaks too.
+Middle and high schoolers also need time during the day to recharge and reset.

-This varies by state or district.
+• This varies by state or district.
 Some places mandate daily recess, but many others leave it up to individual schools.
+Our goal is to make protected recess time a consistent part of the school day for all students.

-• Great question!
-You can:
+• You can:

 • Sign our petition (if applicable)